davewalker60/pmdup/pages/travel-tips-faq.md

 # And what about eating raw fruits and vegetables?

 Eating improperly-washed fruits and vegetables raw also can result in intestinal distress.
-Cooking them and/or soaking them in water with disinfectant drop kills the bacteria.
+Cooking them and/or soaking them in water with disinfectant drops kills the bacteria.
 Restaurants are, for the most part, extremely safe.
 It's a tourist town and a bad reputation travels fast, so they understand the need to prepare the food correctly.

 # Will my cell phone work there?